‘RHOC’ Star Shannon Beador Moves Into New Home With Help From Boyfriend John Janssen, Shares Instagram Photos

 Shannon Beador has moved into a new home in Southern California.

-After spending the summer in a beach house with her three daughter, the Real Housewives of Orange County cast member has moved into a much larger seven-bedroom home in a different area of the Sunshine State, where she hopes she and her kids will remain permanently.
+After spending the summer in a beach house with her three daughters, the Real Housewives of Orange County cast member has moved into a much larger, seven-bedroom home in a different area of the Golden State, where she hopes she and her kids will remain permanently.

 On September 4, Bravo TV’s Home & Design shared a report regarding Beador’s latest move, revealing that her new home features an outdoor kitchen and a pool.